perry2008084/Resume/resume_english.md

 The project is for bussiness to apply the travel request.

 As the project owner, develop and maintain PC web app, uesd angular/ng-zorro.
-With two team members,we collaborate release this project as MVP(minimum viable product) in one month, and we received praise from customer and manager.
+With two team members,we collaborate to release this project as MVP(minimum viable product) in one month, and we received praise from customer and manager.

 ## Customer Management Portal